paulbauriegel/bachelor-thesis-medical-imaging/3-Medical-Imaging.md

 Markhov Random field vs. Histogram

-Evaluation of FD is important (Awad 2016, p.
-1)
+Evaluation of FD is important [@Awad.2016, p.
+1]

-Image descriptor algorithms commonly specialize on the detection of specific image attributes. <!--source image descriptor attributes --> Most descriptors fit in the following distinction of attributes (Ojha 2015):
+Image descriptor algorithms commonly specialize on the detection of specific image attributes. <!--source image descriptor attributes --> Most descriptors fit in the following distinction of attributes [@Ojha.2015]: